Diffusive Epidemic Process with quenched disorder

-The diffusive epidemic process (DEP) \cite{kree_effects_1989, van_wijland_wilson_1998} is another paradigm model for epidemic spreading \cite{slattery_ecology_2004, colizza_reactiondiffusion_2007, colizza_epidemic_2008}, where two types of particles--healthy ($A$) and infected ($B$)--diffuse with rates $D_A$ and $D_B$ respectively, and undergo onsite reactions upon contact ($A+B\to 2B$) at rate $\lambda$ with spontaneous recovery ($B\to A$) at rate $1/\tau$, thus conserving total particle number.
-Remarkably, DEP with positive diffusion rates exhibits absorbing phase transitions to a state with only $A$, which belong to three distinct universality classes based on the relative values of the diffusion rates \footnote{The case $D_A=0$ featuring infinitely many absorbing states and belonging to the Manna universality class \cite{pastor-satorras_field_2000} is not discussed here.}.
-In the two cases where $D_A=D_B$ and $D_B>D_A$, the field theory \cite{kree_effects_1989, van_wijland_wilson_1998} and the numerical simulations show distinct critical behavior at $D\leq 2$ \cite{maia_diffusive_2007, filho_critical_2010, polovnikov_subdiffusive_2022, dickman_nature_2008, alencar_two-dimensional_2023}.
-For $D_A>D_B$, analytical predictions suggested a discontinuous transition \cite{van_wijland_wilson_1998}, whereas numerical simulations revealed a continuous phase transition \cite{maia_diffusive_2007, filho_critical_2010, polovnikov_subdiffusive_2022, dickman_nature_2008, alencar_two-dimensional_2023}.
-Besides the fundamental interest of its statistical properties, DEP serves as a simplified model with positive feedback for pattern formation such as cell polarization \cite{altschuler_spontaneous_2008, brauns_phase-space_2020}.
+The diffusive epidemic process (DEP) \cite{kree_effects_1989, van_wijland_wilson_1998} is one significant class of these models \cite{hanski_ecology_2010, colizza_reactiondiffusion_2007, colizza_epidemic_2008}, involving two types of particles: healthy ($A$) and infected ($B$), which diffuse with rates $D_A$ and $D_B$ respectively.
+The system evolves through a reaction-diffusion process with onsite infection events, \(A+B \to 2B\), occurring at rate \(\lambda\), and spontaneous recovery, \(B \to A\), occurring at rate \(1/\tau\).
+Throughout the dynamics the total particle number, and hence the total density \(\rho\), is conserved (Fig.~\ref{fig:DEP_Universality_and_Disorder}a).
+DEP exhibits an absorbing phase transition into a state containing only healthy particles.
+Within a mean-field approximation, the critical point is located at \(\lambda_{\mathrm{MF}} = (\rho \tau)^{-1}\), and the resulting critical behavior is independent of diffusion \cite{van_wijland_wilson_1998}.
+In contrast, the critical behavior bellow the upper-critical dimension is known to fall into three distinct universality classes, determined by the relative diffusion rates of the two species \footnote{The case $D_A=0$ featuring infinitely many absorbing states is not discussed here.}.
+While for the cases of $D_A=D_B$ and $D_B>D_A$ inconsistencies are found between the critical exponents predicted by the field theory \cite{kree_effects_1989, van_wijland_wilson_1998} and estimated by the numerical simulations \cite{de_freitas_critical_2000, fulco_critical_2001, maia_diffusive_2007, filho_critical_2010, da_silva_critical_2013, polovnikov_subdiffusive_2022, dickman_nature_2008, alencar_two-dimensional_2023}, the case of $D_A>D_B$ presents a significant paradox: analytical predictions suggests a discontinuous transition \cite{van_wijland_wilson_1998}, whereas numerical simulations revealed a continuous one \cite{fulco_critical_2001, maia_diffusive_2007, filho_critical_2010, da_silva_critical_2013, polovnikov_subdiffusive_2022, dickman_nature_2008, alencar_two-dimensional_2023}.
+A strong-coupling regime with subdiffusive spreading has been suggested to explain why renormalization group analyses fail to predict the observed critical behavior \cite{polovnikov_subdiffusive_2022}.

-While heterogeneities naturally arise at various scales from populations to individual cells, the impact of intrinsic inhomogeneities on DEP has not been extensively studied.
-Mechanisms such as the cytoskeleton \cite{hohmann_cytoskeletoncomplex_2019, xiang_single-molecule_2020}, scaffold proteins \cite{good_scaffold_2011}, and ion channels \cite{gadsby_ion_2009} create spatial heterogeneities within cells, and how to understand the effects of impurities in minimal models such as DEP remains an important area for further investigation.